whoatemyfantuan/whoatemyfantuan.github.io/_pages/about.md

 Hi!
 My name is Jingxuan Xu.
 You can call me fantuan (the Chinese translation of 'Kimbap') either.
 I was studying [Applied Mathematics](https://www.xjtlu.edu.cn/en/study/undergraduate/applied-mathematics) at [Xi'an Jiaotong Liverpool University](https://www.xjtlu.edu.cn/en).
 Now I am a [Biostatistics](https://ysph.yale.edu/public-health-research-and-practice/department-research/biostatistics/) student at [Yale University](https://www.yale.edu/).

+I am very fortunate to be currently advised by [Prof. Steven Ma](https://ysph.yale.edu/profile/shuangge-ma/) in School of Public Health, Yale University.
+I am also currently co-advised by [Dr. Zhenqiu Lin](https://medicine.yale.edu/profile/zhenqiu-lin/) from [Yale Center for Outcome Research and Evaluation (CORE)](https://medicine.yale.edu/core/) and [Dr. Hao Mei](http://stat.ruc.edu.cn/jxtd/jsdw/swtjylxbxx/f19457567e31409488f1396d3538a2a0.htm) from Renmin University of China, on a project about human disease correlation network analysis.

 A data-driven personal website
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.